 Also, don’t forget to ask your new employees about their experience during the onboarding process.
 Dig a little deeper to find out if there is anything they would suggest to help you improve the experience in the future.
 Onboarding is an evolutionary process.
 You must continue to evolve and improve by listening to the feedback of those who are going through it first-hand.

-#6 Failing to Pay Attention to the Details
+#6 Ignoring the Details

 Set up a first-day checklist for each position on your team.
 The checklist will allow you to identify all items needed for each position.
 There will be overlap in items, of course, so you may choose to set up your checklist in two parts.
 The first section could include “standard” items, and the second section could highlight position-specific items.
-Share the checklist(s) with the appropriate leaders on your team to elicit help in setting everything up.
+Share the checklist(s) with the appropriate leaders on your team to help set everything up.
 Also, ask your team to provide feedback on the checklist to ensure they address everything appropriately.

 #7 Using Manual, Paper Processes Versus Automated Onboarding